 Prior to the offering, there has been no public market in the United States for the common stock of the Company.
 Consequently, the public offering price for the common stock offered hereby will be determined through negotiations among the Company and the representatives.
 Among the factors to be considered in such negotiations include prevailing market conditions, the market price of the Company's common stock on the Toronto Stock Exchange, certain financial information of the Company, market valuations of other companies that the Company and the representatives believe to be comparable to the Company, estimates of the business potential of the Company and the industry in which it competes, an assessment of the Company's management, its past and present operations, the prospects for, and timing of, future revenues of the Company, the present state of the Company's development and other factors deemed relevant.
 The Company's common stock has been listed on the Toronto Stock Exchange in the Province of Ontario, Canada, since January 26, 1993 under the symbol DFX.
+The Company's common stock will be delisted from the Toronto Stock Exchange following the completion of this offering.

-The representatives have advised the Company that, pursuant to Regulation M under the Securities Act, certain persons participating in the offering may engage in transactions, including stabilizing bids, syndicate covering transactions or the imposition of penalty bids that may have the effect of stabilizing or maintaining the market price of the common stock at a level above that which might otherwise prevail in the open market.
+The representatives have advised the Company that, pursuant to Regulation ${\tt M}$ under the Securities Act, certain persons participating in the offering may engage in transactions, including stabilizing bids, syndicate covering transactions or the imposition of penalty bids that may have the effect of stabilizing or maintaining the market price of the common stock at a level above that which might otherwise prevail in the open market.
 A "stabilizing bid" is a bid for or the purchase of the common stock on behalf of the underwriters for the purpose of fixing or maintaining the price of the common stock.
 A "syndicate covering transaction" is the bid for or the purchase of the common stock on behalf of the underwriters to reduce a short position incurred by the underwriters in connection with the offering.
 A "penalty bid" is an arrangement permitting the representatives to reclaim the selling concession otherwise accruing to an underwriter or syndicate member in connection with the offering if the common stock originally sold by such underwriter or syndicate member is purchased by the representatives in a syndicate covering transaction and has therefore not been effectively placed by such underwriter or syndicate member.
 The representatives have advised the Company that such transactions may be effected on Nasdaq or otherwise and, if commenced, may be discontinued at any time.